neropatti/ammo-percentage-indicator/README.md

 If you encounter any other issues, have ideas for features, or want to contribute, get in touch with me on the [DRG modding discord](https://discord.gg/gUw32ayWGt): neropatti#5892

+OR ALTERNATIVELY for issues, [just leave an issue here on github](https://github.com/neropatti/ammo-percentage-indicator/issues)!

 ## todo list

 ### Creaper